leiwanglsu/geog4057/Lectures/ArcGIS API for Python.md

 ## Installation of ArcGIS API for Python

 - The ArcGIS API for Python is distributed as a Python package called arcgis.
 - The arcgis package is installed as part of the arcgispro-py3 default environment of ArcGIS Pro, which makes it easy to get started using the API.
-- In older versions of ArcGIS Pro, you were required to install the arcgis package using either the Python Package Manager or conda using command prompt
+- In older versions of ArcGIS Pro, you were required to install the arcgis package using either the Python Package Manager or conda using command prompt.
+Staring from version 2.1, ArcGIS API for Python is installed along with the ArcPy package in the ArcGIS python enviornment.
 - The API is platform agnostic, which means you can install it on Windows, Linux, or macOS operating systems
-- ArcGIS API can run without ArcGIS Pro.
+- ArcGIS API can run without ArcGIS Pro and be installed separately.
 - To take full advantage of the API, however, it is beneficial to have Esri user credentials.
+- To install it in Linux, for example, you can run `pip install arcgis`

-## Using arcgis
+## Using the arcgis module

 - To start using arcgis